 Dawn and Dusk are truly the best times for light that often yield the most pleasing conditions in which to photograph in.
-With the season now changing from Summer into Autumn, and Winter this will offer you a softer, more angled light which can offer the photographer endless opportunities for dramatic images of wildlife.
+With the Winter season now upon us this will offer you a softer, more angled light which can offer the photographer endless opportunities for dramatic images of wildlife.

 Photography is the art of taking or making photographs, it is the creation of images by exposing film or a computer chip to light inside a camera.
 The word photography comes from Greek words meaning to write or draw with light.
 Sit in the same position for an hour in the morning or evening and you’ll see just how quickly light changes.
 The direction of light will dramatically affect the way shadows fall in a scene within nature or on a subject.

 Lighting can transform an image, adding a beautiful atmosphere within the photograph with lots of impact to the main subject.
 Great care must always be shown not to point the lens directly at the setting or rising sun as it will damage your eyes.
 The lens must be clean and free from smears and dust, and sometimes the effects of flare can add a lot to the image so don’t throw the images away until you get them home and reviewed them on your computer.

 Back lighting can give your subject a strong outline and add a great atmosphere to your image with a great deal of impact at the same time.
 Allow where possible you’re subject to be the main feature of your photograph with the use of simple composition with the sun directly behind it.
 The best times for back lighting to be at its best is dawn and dusk when the sun is low in the sky, creating the warm colours and glow from this wonderful time of the day.

 If the shape of the subject is easily recognizable through its strong outline it will make for a beautiful photo.
 This form of lighting provides the most atmospheric illumination and the greatest sense of depth; it can give your images an air of mystery when used well with a great deal of impact.